 The fact that so few people budget tells me that most people don’t have any idea of their retirement needs.
 Having a budget not only helps you pay off debt and achieve other financial goals.
 It is also a key part of the retirement planning process.

-Once you have a “today” budget you can look at it and make estimated changes for what it might look like once you’re retirement.
-Here are a couple common adjustments to consider:
+Once you have a “today” budget you can look at it and make estimated changes for what it might look like once you’re retired.
+Here are a couple of common adjustments to consider:

 - Does your budget today have you putting $1,000/month into your retirement savings?
 If so, you should be able to remove that since in retirement you will be drawing down funds, not adding to them.

 - Does your budget have you paying $2,000/month for a home mortgage or other debt that you expect to have paid-off by retirement?
 If so, you can make that adjustment.

 - Do you plan to do additional travel when you retire?
 Take some time to think about that and how much it might cost in addition to your current living expenses.